-You need a 50-card deck made up of a combination of Codestones, Equipment, Food, Faeries, Legends, Map Pieces, Paint Brushes, and Potions.
+You need a 50-card deck made up of a combination of Codestones, Equipment, Food, Faeries, Heroes, Legends, Map Pieces, Paint Brushes, Petpets, Potions, and Villains.
 Decks can contain no more than 2 copies of any Equipment, Food, Legends, Paint Brushes, and Potions.
-They may contain no more than 1 copy of any Faerie or Map Piece and may contain any number of Codestones.
+They may contain no more than 1 copy of any Faerie, Hero, Petpet, unique Map Piece, or Villain and may contain any number of Codestones.
 You can have a Neopet Deck of at least 3 and up to 5 Neopets of different species (all 5 must have a different name), and a Rainbow Pool with up to 10 unique Rainbow Pool Neopets.
 Additional cards may have unique rules text having them start in your Rainbow Pool.
 These cards do not count towards the 10 Rainbow Pool Neopet limit.
 Up to 10 six-sided diced will be required for battle.